Amazon is using AI to deliver packages faster than ever this holiday season

 Amazon is boasting its quickest delivery time yet, saying that packages are being prepared for dispatch within 11 minutes of an order placement at same-day facilities.
 That pace is an hour faster than next-day or two-day centers.

-"It's like our Super Bowl, we practice for it for months in advance," Scot Hamilton, Amazon's vide president of Planning and Routing Technology, said about Thanksgiving weekend.
+"It's like our Super Bowl, we practice for it for months in advance," Scot Hamilton, Amazon's vice president of Planning and Routing Technology, said about Thanksgiving weekend.

 "I kind of like to think about AI as like oxygen," he said.
 "You don't feel it, you don't see it.
 It's what makes the magic happen."